supertokens/blog/content/how-to-use-supertokens-custom-ui-with-vuejs/index.md

 author: "Team SuperTokens"
 ---

-Integrating a third party auth service in your app often doesn't give you full control over the UI.
-This post will guide you on how to add authentication to a VueJS app with SuperTokens using your own custom UI.
+This post will guide you on how to add authentication to a VueJS app with SuperTokens using your own UI.
+We will be building our own authentication forms and will be using `supertokens-web-js` to make those forms work.

 ## What is SuperTokens